Welcome to today's edition of the Rush 24-7 podcast.

 You know, it's interesting.

-There is a deep down underneath all the work I do.
+There is a deep down underneath all the work I do, I think there's a laziness in me.

-I mean it's probably from growing up in Hawaii, and it's sunny outside and sitting on the beach.
+I mean, it's probably from growing up in Hawaii, and it's sunny outside and sitting on the beach.

 Did the president just call himself a shiftless Negro?